-Union Budget was presented every year on the last working day of February by the Finance Minister of India in Parliament.
-Since last year, Finance Minister Arun Jaitley started to present the Union budget on 1 February in the Parliament.
+Earlier, Union Budget was presented every year on the last working day of February by the Finance Minister of India in Parliament.
+Since 2017, then Finance Minister Arun Jaitley started to present the Union budget on 1 February in the Parliament.

 First of all, let us know what Union Budget is and why it is presented every year.

 If we want to define Union Budget, according to Article 112 of the Indian Constitution, the Union Budget of a year is a statement of the estimated receipts and expenditure of the government for that particular year.
 The Union Budget is also termed as the Annual Financial Statement.

 Due to the bad health of Finance Minister Shri Arun Jaitley, the Railway minister Shri Piyush Goyal is appointed as interim Finance minister.

 The major announcement made by Finance Minister Shri Piyush Goyal, while presenting the Interim Union Budget 2019-20 on 1 February are as follows: -

 We will understand the major challenges and roadmaps which have been set this year in various sectors by the Finance Minister Mr. Piyush Goyal, with the help of the following points:

 Basic Income Tax rebate up to INR 5 lakh.